Rekihyt/Sifu/notes.md

 Bar -> Foo
 Foo Bar -> 456

-Foo Foo # evals to 123
+Foo Foo # select Foo, select its Foo with val 123
-Foo Bar # evals to 321 Bar
+Foo Bar # select Foo, select its Bar with val 456
-Bar Foo # evals to Foo Foo, then 123
-Bar Bar # evals to Foo Bar, then 456
+Bar Foo # select Bar, try and fail to match its Foo, then fallback to 123 321 Bar Bar # select Bar, try and fail to match its Bar, then fallback to Bar. select Bar for Bar Bar
 ```

 ---

 Pattern keys must also contain patterns, otherwise subpatterns (types) aren't possible.
 Pattern values must also contain patterns, in other words patterns must be built once during insert, not multiple times each rewrite.

-Asts must be converted and inserted to patterns.
-What is the difference?
-Patterns ...

 ---